 “A man’s kiss is his signature – know whom you use it on!”

 Conventional wisdom says to be careful what you sign.
 Of course this is true, but we seldom seem to follow it.
-We often sign on contracts, survey forms, letters, etc., without reading more than the subject line, forget what’s printed in minisculic fonts.
+We often sign on contracts, survey forms, letters, etc. All of this without reading more than the subject line, forget what’s printed in minisculic fonts.
 This habit of signing without proper reading and understanding can lead to disastrous outcomes.

 These facts and instances will convince you as to why your signature is so important – be careful with you trust it with:

-- When we finally get that job we were praying for, we often forget to even read the employment acceptance contract and straight away sign it – beware, you are making a costly mistake in excitement of the job!
-It is of utmost importance to read the job title and description – whether it matches what has been verbally communicated to you, make sure the salary and bonus conditions are the same as has been negotiated with you, and among others, carefully read and understand the ‘cause of termination’ clause.
+Beware, you are making a costly mistake in excitement of the job!
+It is of utmost importance to read the job title and description.
+Check whether it matches what has been verbally communicated to you.
+Make sure the salary and bonus conditions are the same as has been negotiated with you.
+Among other things, carefully read and understand the ‘cause of termination’ clause.
 The reasons the employer can give if they want to terminate the contract are reflected in terms of termination.
 Don’t hesitate to ask the HR department for clarification if you don’t understand the legal jargon.
 The terms of termination need to be clear.
 Otherwise, you might end up agreeing to your termination at any time, without notice and worse, without any reason.
 This is termed ‘without cause’.